 The most revolutionary force transforming Twitter marketing in recent years is the introduction of AI, and the technology plays several different roles.
 For example, AI-driven tools like Tweet Full use hashtags and keywords to find and engage potential customers.
 While the social media team at an SMB can only spend so much time retweeting prospective clients and attracting influencers, this kind of AI can do the work of dozens of individuals.

 AI tech is also especially useful for SMBs on the analytics end of the marketing process.
 AI tools can identify which hashtags are most effective, assess the impact of paid marketing efforts, and transform raw data into valuable insights.
 Many SMBs don’t have the in-house tech needed to track these social metrics, but affordable Twitter-affiliated services can bridge that gap.

 Finally, creating a great tweet isn’t just about what you write – it’s also about how you highlight that content.
 In particular, the last few years have been marked by a sharp increase in photo and video tweets; GIFs also play a role in this video economy.
 If you’re trying to draw attention to your tweets, adding these visuals is a must.
 Tweets with photos average a 35% greater retweet rate, while those with videos draw a 28% boost.
 Visuals also help boost replies, compared to text-only content.

 Another way to boost your Twitter content is by using the new poll feature.
-Like asking open-ended questions, a traditional engagement strategy, a poll helps companies get the lay of the land regarding customers’ interests and preferences.
-At the same time, it also reduces the pressure on customers to come up with something innovative to contribute or be the first to reply.
-Polls can also help your company restrict feedback to answers that will actually be helpful to you, rather than the random thoughts that pepper every survey known to business.
+A poll helps companies get the lay of the land regarding customers’ interests and preferences.
+At the same time, it also reduces the pressure on customers to come up with something innovative to contribute.
+Polls can also help your company restrict feedback to answers that will actually be helpful to you.